amacdonaldai/AI-mini-session/README.md

 This chapter introduces recent developments in AI, including **ChatGPT Canvas** and **Claude Artifacts**, which provide powerful tools for strategy development.
 We’ll start with a **team exercise** to create a prompt for an **F25 Charter** focused on food waste reduction.

 ### Objectives for Chapter 1
 - **Create a Strategy**: Using ChatGPT Canvas, write a roadmap for food waste reduction, including KPIs to align with organizational goals.
+We'll review this in Claude Artifacts too.
-- **Experiment with CustomGPTs**: Use Claude Artifacts to explore how AI can help visualize and refine strategic plans.
+- **Experiment with CustomGPTs**: Use ChatGPT to create a CustomGPT - your very own app.
 - **Hands-on Exercise**: Develop a prompt for a detailed F25 Charter, defining clear steps to reduce waste and establish measurable KPIs.

 ---